writeas/writeas-cli/README.md

 GLOBAL OPTIONS:
-   --tor, -t		 Perform action on Tor hidden service --tor-port "9150" Use a different port to connect to Tor --help, -h		 show help
+   --tor, -t		 Perform action on Tor hidden service --tor-port "9150" Use a different port to connect to Tor --code            Specifies this post is code --verbose, -v     Make the operation more talkative --font value      Sets post font to given value (default: "mono") --help, -h		 show help
    --version, -v	 print the version
 ```

+## Contributing to the CLI

+For a complete guide to contributing, see the [Contribution Guide](CONTRIBUTING.md).

+We welcome any kind of contributions including documentation, organizational improvements, tutorials, bug reports, feature requests, new features, answering questions, etc.

+### Getting Support

+We're available on [several channels](https://write.as/contact), and prefer the #development channel [in Slack](http://slack.write.as) for project discussion.
+Please don't use the GitHub issue tracker to ask questions.

+### Reporting Issues

+If you believe you have found a bug in the CLI or its documentation, file an issue on this repo.
+If you're not sure if it's a bug or not, [reach out to us](https://write.as/contact) in one way or another.
+Be sure to provide the version of the CLI (with `writeas --version`) in your report.